aws/c3r/README.md

 ### Supported Data Formats

 CSV and Parquet file formats are supported.
-Details and  limitations are found in the "[Supported file and data types](https://docs.aws.amazon.com/clean-rooms/latest/userguide/crypto-computing-file-types.html)" section of the user guide.
+For CSV files, the C3R encryption client treats all values as strings.
+For Parquet files, the data types are listed in [What Parquet data types are supported?](#what-parquet-data-types-are-supported).
+See [What data types can be encrypted?](#what-data-types-can-be-encrypted) for information on encryption of particular data types.
+Further details and  limitations are found in the "[Supported file and data types](https://docs.aws.amazon.com/clean-rooms/latest/userguide/crypto-computing-file-types.html)" section of the user guide.

 The core functionality of the C3R encryption client is format agnostic; the SDK can be used for any format by implementing an appropriate [RowReader](https://github.com/aws/c3r/blob/main/c3r-sdk-core/src/main/java/com/amazonaws/c3r/io/RowReader.java) and [RowWriter](https://github.com/aws/c3r/blob/main/c3r-sdk-core/src/main/java/com/amazonaws/c3r/io/RowWriter.java).